Chopper (rap): 1990s – Emergence of chopper rap as a distinct and popular style

-Although the style of rapping at high speeds had existed in both the East Coast and West Coast scenes as well as abroad, it was not until the 1990s that the style began to emerge as a distinct and popular form of hip-hop.
+Although the style of rapping at high speeds had existed in both East Coast hip hop and West Coast hip hop as well as abroad, it was not until the 1990s that chopper rap began to emerge as a distinct and popular form of hip-hop.
 The Dayton Family and Twista were active in the Midwest in the early 1990s and developed the use of chopper rapping as their main style.
 This ushered in a wave of chopper acts from the Midwest that began to receive attention, such as Twista in Chicago and the group Bone Thugs-n-Harmony from Cleveland.
-Bone Thugs-n-Harmony signed to Eazy-E's Ruthless Records in 1993 and their 1994 EP Creepin on ah Come Up reached #12 on the Billboard 200 charts.
-Their next albums E. 1999 Eternal (1995) and The Art of War (1997) both reached #1 on the Billboard 200 chart and also produced the 1996 single "Tha Crossroads" which reached #1 on the Billboard Hot 100 singles chart.
+Bone Thugs-n-Harmony signed to Eazy-E's Ruthless Records in 1993 and their 1994 EP Creepin on ah Come Up reached No. 12 on the Billboard 200 charts.
+Their next albums E. 1999 Eternal (1995) and The Art of War (1997) both reached No. 1 on the Billboard 200 chart and also produced the 1996 single "Tha Crossroads" which reached No. 1 on the Billboard Hot 100 singles chart.
 This success helped to popularize the chopper style across the United States and beyond.
 During this period, many other rappers in the Midwest that would go on to become highly successful began their rapping careers as underground artists releasing songs in the chopper style, such as Eminem and Tech N9ne.

 At the same time Twista and The Dayton Family were popularising the style in the Midwest, New York emcee Jaz-O (also known at the time as The Jaz) was using the fast-paced chopper rap style in his music, releasing his debut album Word to the Jaz in 1989 and To Your Soul in 1990.
 Jaz-O was the mentor of the then-unknown Jay-Z, and these albums included the first songs Jay-Z was ever on, "Hawaiian Sophie" and "The Originators".
 In this way Jay-Z began his career in the chopper style of rap before moving into slower forms, and in the liner notes of Vol. 2...
 Hard Knock Life he describes this, saying of "The Originators" that "we was using that fast style that everybody seems to be using now".
 Vol 2...
 Hard Knock Life also included the single "Nigga What, Nigga Who (Originator 99)" as a sequel to their previous chopper-style collaboration.
 Also active in New York in the late 1990s was Latino rapper Big Pun, who was known for his fast-paced, witty lyrics and ability to rap for long periods of time without taking a breath, very much in the manner of the chopper style.